 Not true.
 All Clearblue Pregnancy Tests are over 99% accurate from the day you expect your period.
-In fact, you can use a Clearblue Digital Pregnancy Test up to 5 days before you miss your period (4 days before you expect your period).
+In fact, you can use Clearblue Early Detection Pregnancy Test can tell you 6 days sooner than your missed period (5 days before you expect your period).
 If you test early and get a 'Pregnant' result you can trust it.
 However, if you test early and you get a 'Not Pregnant' test result, we recommend you test again when your period is expected.
 You should always read the in-pack leaflet before carrying out a pregnancy test.

 Myths about methods to identify your fertile days

 You'll get pregnant quickly if you track your temperature.